ashleysommer/pynecktie/docs/pynecktie/decorators.md

 # Handler Decorators

-Since Sanic handlers are simple Python functions, you can apply decorators to them in a similar manner to Flask.
+Since Necktie handlers are simple Python functions, you can apply decorators to them in a similar manner to Flask.
 A typical use case is when you want some code to run before a handler's code is executed.

 ## Authorization Decorator